legalforce-research/easy-segmenter/README.md

 # easy-segmenter

-easy-segmenter is a fast and customizable rule-based sentence segmenter library for Rust. easy-segmenter has the following features:
+easy-segmenter is a fast and customizable rule-based sentence segmenter library for Rust.

+## Features

 - Easy-to-use: easy-segmenter provides pre-defined segmentation rules for supported languages such as Japanese.
 - Customizable: easy-segmenter provides flexible APIs to define new custom segmentation rules.
-- Extensible: easy-segmenter is originally desgined for Japanese, but it is possible to add support for other languages through APIs.
+- Extensible: easy-segmenter is originally designed for Japanese, but it is possible to add support for other languages through APIs.
-- Self-contained: sentence segmentation is performend soley by segmentation rules without relying on external resources/libraries.
+- Self-contained: sentence segmentation is performed solely by segmentation rules without relying on external resources.

 ## Getting started